PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Datasets and Preprocessing

-\paragraph{Segmentation.} The cleaned, synchronized streams are cut into 60-second windows with a 0.25-second stride ($96\%$ overlap), mirroring the original WESAD baseline and prior EDA-only studies \citep{schmidt2018wesad,strzinar2023freqEDA}.
-Label~0 (\textit{transient}) samples are discarded; only windows whose entire $60s$ lie in a single class \(\{1=\text{baseline},\,2=\text{stress},\,3=\text{amusement}\}\) are kept.
+\paragraph{Segmentation.} Cleaned, synchronized streams are cut into 60-second windows with a 0.25-second stride (96\% overlap), following~\cite{schmidt2018wesad,strzinar2023freqEDA}.
+Label~0 (\textit{transient}) samples are discarded; only windows whose entire 60\,s lie in a single class $\{1{=}\text{baseline}, 2{=}\text{stress}, 3{=}\text{amusement}\}$ are kept.
 Windows whose ECG or BVP standard deviation is lower than $0.02$ (after $z$-scoring) are rejected to remove sensor drop-outs.

-\paragraph{Normalization.} For each subject, $z$-score parameters are estimated from all baseline (\(label=1\)) windows and applied to every channel.
-This preserves inter-subject differences during training and removes long-term drift within a recording.
+\paragraph{Normalization.} Per-subject $z$-score parameters are estimated from all baseline ($\text{label}{=}1$) windows and applied to every channel, preserving inter-subject differences while removing long-term drift.